-Supplemental Services assist the low-income senior in attaining or maintaining a safe and healthy environment to avoid a crisis that would jeopardize their ability to remain independently in their own home.
+Supplemental Services assist the "low-income" senior in attaining or maintaining a safe and healthy environment to avoid a crisis that would jeopardize their ability to remain independently in their own home.

 For the purposes of this RFP, "low income" refers to an individual 60 years of age or older whose income is at or below the Medicaid long term care eligibility for seniors.
-This limit is currently \$2,313 per month per individual and each spouse is allowed up to \$1,053 per month.
+This limit is currently \$2,349 per month per individual and each additional individual residing in the home is allowed up to \$1,072 per month.
 Other resources for funding should always be explored before application is made for this service.
-Supplemental Services are not meant to take the place of ADRD mini-grants, but rather provide similar mechanism for individuals who do not have ADRD.
-Individuals who have ADRD must first apply for an ADRD Mini-Grant.
-Individuals who receive an ADRD Mini-Grant may not be eligible for Supplemental Services depending upon circumstances, but will be considered on a case-by-case basis.
+Supplemental services are not meant to take the place of ADRD mini-grants, but rather provide similar mechanism for individuals who do not have ADRD.
+Individuals who have ADRD must first apply for an ADRD mini-grant.
+Individuals who receive an ADRD mini-grant may not be eligible for Supplemental services depending upon circumstances, but will be considered on a case-bycase basis.
+This service can be provided as a stand-alone service (it does not need to accompany the other services described in this RFP) and is available to any senior who is eligible under this grant program and who resides within the grantee's service area.